osohq/oso/docs/understand/policies/auth-models/rbac.rst

 :polar:`"employee"`) into a hierarchy that extended the application's authorization system without requiring any changes to core application code.

-..
-REVIEW ME: Ok here?

 The seasoned vets in the audience may have recognized the :polar:`actor.role` attribute lookup for what it is: a pinch of `attribute-based access control
 <https://en.wikipedia.org/wiki/Attribute-based_access_control>`_ (ABAC)
 hiding amongst our RBAC policy.
-In the next section, we'll dive fully into attribute-based authorization and show how intuitive it is to write concise, flexible, and powerful ABAC rules in Polar.
+In the next section, we'll dive fully into attribute-based authorization and show how intuitive it is to write concise, flexible, and powerful ABAC rules with oso.